-The new e Visa is only currently offered to the U.S., Australian, Canadian and Japanese citizens all other nationalities must apply for the traditional stamped visa option at this time.
+The new Brazil electronic visa is only currently offered to the U.S., Australian, Canadian and Japanese citizens all other nationalities must apply for the traditional stamped visa option at this time.

-This new visa type is intended to make the processing of applying for a Brazilian visa faster as the current processing times for a stamped visa can exceed 1 month in some cases, the e Visa processing time is excepted to be 7-8 business days.
+This new Brazil electronic visa is intended to make the processing of applying for a Brazilian visa faster as the current processing times for a stamped visa can exceed 1 month in some cases, the Brazil tourist and business e-Visa processing time is excepted to be 7-8 business days.

-The traditional stamped visa type will still be available and is valid for up to 10 years, versus 2 years for an eVisa, also good for multiple entries for stays up to 90 days ( can be extended for up to another 90 days).
-Processing times for the stamped visa are excepted to decrease as the new eVisa will lighten the workload and pressure on the individual Brazilian Consulates.
+The traditional stamped visa type will still be available and is valid for up to 10 years, versus 2 years for a Brazil tourist and business e-Visa, also good for multiple entries for stays up to 90 days ( can be extended for up to another 90 days).
+Processing times for the stamped visa are excepted to decrease as the new Brazil electronic visa will lighten the workload and pressure on the individual Brazilian Consulates.

 Traveldocs.com is pleased to announce we are able to assist travelers with the processing of the new e Visa and the traditional stamped visa type.

-The new e Visa will be referred to as a "Visitor Visa" or "VIVIS" by the Brazilian Government and valid for the purpose of journey listed below
+The new Brazil tourist and business e-Visa will be referred to as a "Visitor Visa" or "VIVIS" by the Brazilian Government and valid for the purpose of journey listed below

 · Brazilian Visitor Visa is valid for the following purposes of journey.

 A business visitor is a person who will attend o meetings, trade fairs, and business events, prospect commercial opportunities, sign contracts, audit or consult.